Willie169/Willie169/README.md

 Besides, I've made some contributions to open source projects such as [**grammars-v4**](https://github.com/antlr/grammars-v4), [**sshx**](https://github.com/suutaku/sshx), and [**MCP-Bridge**](https://github.com/SecretiveShell/MCP-Bridge).

-Lastly, my other works include [**github-link-converter-downloader**](https://github.com/Willie169/github-link-converter-downloader), JavaScripts for GitHub link format converting and downloading files on GitHub, [**format-converter**](https://github.com/Willie169/format-converter), JavaScripts for mark-up language converting and more, [**termuxrunner**](https://github.com/Willie169/termuxrunner), an Android app that serves as an alternative frontend for Termux that ignores output for simplicity, etc.
+Lastly, some of my other works include:

+* [**github-link-converter-downloader**](https://github.com/Willie169/github-link-converter-downloader): JavaScripts for GitHub link format converting and downloading files on GitHub.
+* [**format-converter**](https://github.com/Willie169/format-converter): JavaScripts for mark-up language converting and more.
+* [**termuxrunner**](https://github.com/Willie169/termuxrunner): an Android app that serves as an alternative frontend for Termux that ignores output for simplicity.

 My favorite subjects are computer science, information engineering, electrical engineering, economics, finance, physics, and mathematics.